Esophageal Cancer Clinical Trial

 For clinical scenarios c and d above, archival tissue as outlined below is REQUIRED

-Pre-existing archival material (formalin-fixed, paraffin-embedded [FFPE] block, bone marrow aspirate, or unstained slides) that:
+Pre-existing archival material (formalin-fixed, paraffin-embedded [FFPE] block, BM aspirate, or unstained slides) that:

 Contains the cancer type for which the participant is enrolled, and